ravindul97/Financial-Analyser-ReAct-AI-Agent-Fullstack/README.md

     pip install -r requirements.txt

 #### 4. Using Environment Variables
-##### create a .env file in the root directory with below keys or modify the src/backend/core/config.py file
+##### create a .env file in the root directory with below keys or modify the src/backend/core/config.py file.
+(API Keys are in Final Report-Appendix 2)
     GOOGLE_API_KEY=your_google_api_key_here
     PINECONE_API_KEY=your_pinecone_api_key_here
     PINECONE_INDEX_NAME=your_pinecone_index_name_here